codecat/Nin/Readme.md

 include('../nin/nf.php');
 ```

-Note that you do not need to do anything in `.htaccess` to get the router to work, as this is automatically handled by the Docker image.
+Note that you do not need to do any manual configuration, as this is automatically handled by the Docker image.

 There are several tags available: